 Save the Children has zero tolerance to data exposure of its beneficiaries and organizational information.
 What warranties and guarantees can you offer to ensure integrity and confidentiality of the data against system errors or cybercrime?

 What are your standard working hours?
-Would your company be able to offer services in the event of an emergency?
+Would your company be able to offer services in the event of an emergency and after working hours 24/7 service?

 Detail any benefits or additional services your organisation can offer Save the Children as part of the contract.